Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets the type of PhotometricInterpretation to apply only when saving pages to the Tiff format.
+Gets the type of PhotometricInterpretation to apply only when saving pages to the `Tiff` format.

+**Remarks**

 Has effect only when saving to TIFF.
 The default value is -1, represent no PhotometricInterpretation is applied.

 **Returns:**
 int